rhomeister/autograder/README.md

-# autograder
+# What does this do?
-Program for automatically checking and grading students' programming projects
+Autograder is a program for automatically checking and grading students' programming projects

-## Installation
+# Installation

 Follow these instructions to download the code for autograder and install the required dependencies:

-### Ubuntu
+## Ubuntu

 1. `wget https://github.com/rhomeister/autograder/archive/master.zip`
 2. `unzip master.zip`